rhaker/cordova-sms-plugin/readme.md

             var success = function () { alert('Message sent successfully'); };
             var error = function (e) { alert('Message Failed:' + e); };
-            sms.send(number, message, options, success, error);
+            // THIS IS THE BASIC FORKED EXAMPLE.
+SEE ABOVE FOR THE EXAMPLE WITH ATTACHMENT. sms.send(number, message, options, success, error);
         }
     };